 Pine Technical and Community College

-Pine Technical & Community College offers a range of programs with flexible scheduling, small class sizes, industry-focused programs, and experienced, knowledgeable instructors.
-Graduates are well-prepared to enter their chosen fields or transfer to a university.
-The AA and several AS degree programs provide students the opportunity to begin a 4-year degree at a lower cost with smaller classes.
+Pine Technical and Community College offers a range of programs with flexible scheduling, small class sizes, industry-focused programs, and experienced, knowledgeable instructors.
+Graduates are well-prepared to enter their chosen field or transfer to a university.
+The AA and several AS and AAS degree programs provide students the opportunity to begin a 4-year degree at a lower cost with smaller classes.
 The college's technical programs prepare students for careers in a variety of fields.

 CampusesCity: Pine City

 Pine Technical & Community College offers a range of programs with flexible scheduling, small class sizes, industry-focused programs, experienced and knowledgeable instructors, and friendly, helpful staff.
 Graduates are well-prepared to enter their chosen fields or transfer to a university.

 - Several Associate in Science degree programs provide students the opportunity to begin a four-year degree and take advantage of lower tuition rates and smaller class sizes while immediately focusing on a chosen major.